elastic/kibana/x-pack/plugins/security_solution/server/lib/entity_analytics/entity_store/README.md

 - only extracts host entities
 - very limited field set, only host name, first seen, last seen, an IP history and asset criticality are currently stored

-The transform takes log data and uses a scropted metric aggregation to create "composites" these are 1 minute snapshots of an entity, with all IPs seen during that time, here is an example composite document from `.entities.entity-composites.*`
+The transform takes log data and uses a scripted metric aggregation to create "composites" these are 1 minute snapshots of an entity, with all IPs seen during that time, here is an example composite document from `.entities.entity-composites.*`

 ```
 {